 - You may have insurance (often as part of your household insurance policy) which covers legal expenses: see separate tab.
 This is known as "before the event" (BTE) insurance

 Neither type of insurance is generally available in judicial review and statutory appeal cases.
-For those, one looks to PCOs or legal aid.
-Legal aid on the other hand is unlikely to be available in nuisance cases.
+For those, one looks to PCOs.
 It is possible that PCOs will become available in nuisance and similar cases but presently they are not (we continue to be involved on different fronts attempting to have the law clarified in this respect).

 Protective costs orders (PCOs)